Menu

 • No UV Emissions - LEDs emit zero UV radiation, protecting sensitive medical equipment and preventing material degradation in storage areas.

 The energy efficiency benefits of LEDs in healthcare facilities are well-documented.
 According to the U.S. Department of Energy, LED lights can reduce energy consumption by 75% or more compared to fluorescent and metal halide systems, while lasting 25 times longer.
-This extended lifespan is particularly valuable in healthcare environments where maintenance disruptions can interfere with critical patient care activities.
+This extended lifespan is especially valuable in healthcare environments where maintenance disruptions can interfere with patient care.

 Outdoor Medical Center Entrance